edunham/site/drafts/kangaroos.rst

     :align: center

-Claire and Bill would chat about school sometimes, and Claire observed that Bill could always jump 2 meters further than her.
+Claire and Bill would chat about school sometimes, and Claire observed that Bill could always jump 2 meters farther than her.
 When she commented on it, Bill said "If you think I can jump far, you should have seen Aggie!
-She was a student here before you came, and she could always jump 2 meters further than me!".
+She was a student here before you came, and she could always jump 2 meters farther than me!".

 At the end of the school's 6th year, Bill finished up and went away to fight